The Seattle Times Store | Art & Photo Prints

 Summer remnants

-• The eventual shape of the domed roof of the King County stadium became more visible as trusses for roof forms were raised into place.
+• The shape of the domed roof of the King County stadium became more visible as trusses for roof forms were raised into place.
 (Johnny Closs / The Seattle Times, 1974)

 • The coastal plain of the Arctic National Wildlife Refuge, with the Brooks Range in the distance, is visible across the sea ice from Barter Island in Alaska.
 (Steve Ringman/The Seattle Times)